 An examination of the biblical doctrine of the Church and biblical prophecy.
 Topics include, the beginning of the church, its nature, governance, its two ordinances, as well as things to come such as the rapture, tribulation and millennial kingdom.
-Prerequisites: TH-310 and RS-210.
+3 credits